What is the purpose of HepVu.org?

 There has been a large increase in injection drug use in my state over the last year.
 Is this reflected in the antibody prevalence estimate?

-The antibody prevalence estimates on HepVu are calculated using data from 1999-2012, and can be thought of as a rough average over that period.
-Therefore, the antibody prevalence estimates may not be as sensitive to short term changes in Hepatitis C incidence rates.
-Given the large number of people already living with Hepatitis C, the impact of recent changes in behavior (such as injection drug use) is better understood by looking at incidence rates.
+The chronic and antibody prevalence estimates on HepVu are calculated using data from 1999-2012 and can be thought of as a rough average over that time period.
+Therefore, the prevalence estimates may not be as sensitive to short term changes in Hepatitis C incidence rates.
+Given the large number of people who already have Hepatitis C infection, the impact of recent changes in behavior (such as injection drug use) is better understood by looking at incidence rates.

-Why do the antibody prevalence estimates say 2010 and the mortality data say 2014?
+Why do the chronic and antibody prevalence estimates say 2010 and the mortality data say 2016?

-The antibody prevalence estimates are calculated using several years (1999-2012) of NHANES data on Hepatitis C infection, but the population totals from the 2010 U.S. Census data were used to determine HCV antibody prevalence in each state in 2010.
-The National Vital Statistics System mortality data are from 2014.
+The Hepatitis C estimates are calculated using data from several years, but the population totals from the 2006-2010 American Census Survey (ACS) data were used to determine HCV prevalence in each state in 2010.
+The National WONDER mortality data are from 2016.